sergeivisotsky/SOAP/README.md

 From this annotations WSDL is generated which is available by this url [http://localhost:8080/soap/ws/v1/EndpointName?wsdl](http://localhost:8080/soap/ws/v1/EndpointName?wsdl)

+WSDL can be customized with annotation attributed like `name`, `targetNamespace`, `action`

+Method parameters can be declared with `@WebParam` annotation.

 Endpoint start page: [http://localhost:8080/soap/ws/v1/EndpointName](http://localhost:8080/soap/ws/v1/EndpointName)

 ## SOAP Client